 Tiziana Life Sciences to Host Investor Call

-/EIN News/ -- NEW YORK, Nov.
-04, 2022 (GLOBE NEWSWIRE) -- Tiziana Life Sciences Ltd. (Nasdaq: TLSA) (“Tiziana” or the “Company”), a biotechnology company developing breakthrough immunomodulation therapies via novel routes of drug delivery, today announced that the Company plans to host an investor call and webcast on Thursday, November 10 2022 at 10 a.m.
+NEW YORK, Nov.
+04, 2022 (GLOBE NEWSWIRE) -- Tiziana Life Sciences Ltd. TLSA ("Tiziana" or the "Company"), a biotechnology company developing breakthrough immunomodulation therapies via novel routes of drug delivery, today announced that the Company plans to host an investor call and webcast on Thursday, November 10 2022 at 10 a.m.
 ET.

 Dial-in details and webcast information will be provided on the morning of November 10.